56eo/56eo.github.io/projects/Delta_NOx.md

 #### Case study:
 In this project we provide improved spatial-temporal information on No<sub>x</sub> levels at every location of the Netherlands by translating satellite-based pollution data to ground-level values.
+NO<sub>2</sub> has been monitored by satellites since 1995 with GOME, since 2002 with SCIAMACHY, and since 2004 with the OMI instrument.
+These instruments had the disadvantage of a low spatial resolution.
+The newest satellite, Sentinel 5p, that is in charge to monitor atmosphere conditions, was launched in October 2017.
+It has a 6 times higher spatial resolution than is predecessor.
+This makes it possible to come up with a lot of new information on the NO<sub>2</sub> levels in the Netherlands.
+We verify the processed data with ground-sensor data from the Pandora spectrometers and compare it with the data that the RIVM  provides.

 <br/>